BrianLesko/maze-runner/readme.md

 The app as follows:
 1. The hidapi library is used to initiate a connection to the PS5 controller
 2. The dualsense class is used to decode the received bytes
+3. Scikit-learn is used to resize maze images
-3. Streamlit is used to display the decoded bytes from the touchpad
+4. Streamlit is used to display the decoded bytes from the touchpad
+5. If the touchpad pixel overlaps with a wall, you lose a life
+6. If you reach the goal you make it to the next level
-4. The app stops after a set number of loops
+7. The app stops after a set number of loops
-5. The user can download their artwork
+8. The user can download their artwork

 &nbsp;